xvik/guice-persist-orient/src/doc/docs/repository/command/param/ridelvar.md

 void createEdge(@RidElVar("from") Object from, @RidElVar("to") Object to)
 ```

+!!! note
-NOTE: from the first example it looks like `@RidElVar` could be replaced with simple `@ElVar`, but it's not: `@ElVar` will complain on string parameter because it's not safe for injection. @RidElVar always validate that provided string is valid rid (e.g. #12:11) and fail if string is not (guards from injection).
+    From the first example it looks like `@RidElVar` could be replaced with simple [@ElVar](elvar.md), but it's not: `@ElVar`
+    will complain on string parameter because it's not safe for injection. `@RidElVar` always validate that provided string is valid rid (e.g. #12:11) and fail if string is not (guards from injection).

-You may use any supported type as variable type: ODocument, object model type, ORID, String, Vertex, Edge.
+You may use any supported type as variable type: `ODocument`, object model type, `ORID`, `String`, `Vertex`, `Edge`.
 By using exact type you can restrict method contract.
 Or use `Object` to accept all possible values (simplify usage when multiple apis used).

 Also, may be used for collections, arrays (or varargs).
 Such types will be inserted as "[rid1, rid2, rid3]" into query.